 3- El Rosario church, San Salvador

-This unique church has made this list due to its nondescript concrete exterior; it looks like an airport hangar more than a house of prayer.
+This unique church has made this list due to its concrete exterior; it looks like an airport hangar more than a house of prayer.
 The outside conceals a beautifully arched roof and a rainbow of natural light that rushes across the altar.

 4- Santa Lucia Church, Suchitoto

 The Santa Lucia church is located in the colorful town of Suchitoto; it is a colonial-style church that dates back to colonial times.
+The church is one of the main attractions of Suchitoto; to this day, it still has its original colonial structure.

 5- Church of the Immaculate Conception, Ataco